refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 test coverage percentage of 80%.
 This an aggregated percentage over all the API modules, with an exclusion for the platform modules.

-> The `refinedstorage2-platform-*` modules are excluded because they contain a lot of Minecraft-specific code and are
+> The `refinedstorage-platform-*` modules are excluded because they contain a lot of Minecraft-specific code and are
 > harder to test.

 ### Mutation testing